 Unclear communication, on the other hand, leads to misunderstandings, tensions and a high potential for frustration.
 To avoid such circumstances, it is immensely important to master the art of clear communication.

-"Of all the life skills at our disposal, communication is probably the most powerful." - Mary Virginia Martin
+Of all the life skills available to us, communication is probably the most powerful." - Mary Virginia Martin

 Decelerate everyday life

 Fact: We absorb more information in a day than our grandparents do in an entire week.
 The result: We are cognitively tired.
 So with this enormous flood of data, it's no wonder that clear communication doesn't happen....

 We can safely do without a lot of the information.
 Or is it really important that you check your Facebook timeline every five minutes to see what your friends had for lunch?

 We maintain: Clear communication requires relevance.
 Therefore, deal as much as possible with Topics that move you forward in life and avoid distractions from irrelevant information streams.